Cats that have been found and taken into our care

 If you have found a cat and would like us to place the cat up as being found then please go to our “Contact Us” page and use our “Looking to Surrender” form.
 Please note: your contact number will be placed on the found cat’s poster so that the owner can then contact you directly for further information.

 These cats have been found and are now safe in our care.

-We hold each cat for a maximum of 28 days to allow time for the owners to come forward.
-If the owners do not come forward with in the 28-day period of the cat coming into our care, the cat will be placed up for adoption.
+We hold each cat for a minimum of 7 days to a maximum of 14 days to allow time for the owners to come forward.
+If the owners do not come forward with in the 7-14 day period of the cat coming into our care, the cat will be placed up for adoption.

 If you have found a deceased cat then please take the cat to a local vets.
 The vet will scan the cat for a microchip, if there is a chip they will check to see if the records are up to date and contact the cat’s owner.
 If the cat isn’t microchipped or the microchip isn’t up to date then the vets will hold the cat for 7 days until the owner comes forward.

 It isn’t easy to be sure that a cat is lost.
 Some cats like to roam before returning home a couple of days after, or some cats like the outdoor life more than being indoors.
 Some cats have even gone through the process of being Trapped Neutered and Returned (TNR), you can find further information about TNR at the bottom of this page.